lenweber/Adobe-Photoshop-Elements-Photoshop-2025/README.md

-# Portable Adobe Photoshop Elements 2025
+# Portable Adobe Photoshop Elements 2025 Free
 Photoshop 2025 AI Generative Fill, Portable install completely free.

 Photoshop 2025 includes advanced features compared to previous versions of the software, features such as AI integration and generative fill not offered in older versions.